xiechf974/NeoTec/Neotec-charter.md

 * Define a shim layer acting as middleware between cloud telemetry systems (e.g., AWS CloudWatch, Google Cloud Monitoring, Azure Monitor) and network controllers.
 Standardize APIs for network controllers to convert cloud metrics into IETF-compliant network telemetry formats (e.g., YANG, gRPC-based streaming, NetConf APIs).
 * Analyze the applicability of the standardized mechanisms and interfaces designed above.

-The Neotec Working Group focuses on addressing the network issues, not that of cloud scheduling or management issues, they remain outside its scope.
+It should be noted that the Neotec Working Group focuses on addressing the network issues, not that of cloud scheduling or management issues, they remain outside its scope.
 It does not aim to develop an orchestrator production system either.

 ## Out of Scope
 * The Neotec Working Group does not handle service instance placement within cloud environments.
 Instead, it focuses on exposing relevant cloud metrics to network controllers for optimized network performance.